 Here, you can look on the complete code:

 module AND_2(output Y, input A, B); and(Y, A, B); endmodule

 Data flow modeling

-Compared to gate-level modeling, dataflow modeling is a higher level of abstraction.
+Compared to gate-level modeling, dataflow modeling in Verilog is a higher level of abstraction.
 What this means is, you don’t really need to know the circuit design.
 That’s really helpful because gate-level modeling becomes very complicated for a complex circuit.

 Hence dataflow modeling is a very important way of implementing the design.
 All you need to know is the boolean logic equation of the output of the circuit in terms of its inputs.
 We use continuous assignments in dataflow modeling in most of the designs.
 The continuous assignments are made using the keyword

 assign.
 You’ll see how it works in a bit.

 As we can observe from the diagram above, the boolean equation would be Y = A & B.